MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 In the *Physical qubit parameters* group you can see the physical qubit properties that were assumed for this estimation.
 For example, the time to perform a single-qubit measurement and a single-qubit gate are assumed to be 100 ns and 50 ns, respectively.

 > [!TIP]
-> You can also access the output of the Resource Estimator in JSON format using the `result.data()` method.
+> You can also access the output of the Resource Estimator as a Python dictionary using the `result.data()` method.

 For more information, see [the full list of output data](xref:microsoft.quantum.overview.resources-estimator#output-data) for the Resource Estimator.